firedrakeproject/firedrake/docs/source/firedrake_21.rst

 Each winner will be awarded with a copy of `PETSc for Partial Differential Equations:
-Numerical Solutions in C and Python <https://my.siam.org/Store/Product/viewproduct/?ProductId=32850137>`_ by Ed Beuler, which contains an excellent chapter on using Firedrake.
+Numerical Solutions in C and Python <https://my.siam.org/Store/Product/viewproduct/?ProductId=32850137>`_ by Ed Bueler, which contains an excellent chapter on using Firedrake.

 Further details
 ---------------